GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: May 18, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes regarding Microsoft's Trusted Root Program could impact your agency.
-The Federal PKI Policy Authority has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when encountering instances of an Federal PKI CA-issued certificate.
+The Federal PKI Policy Authority has elected to remove our U.S. Government Root CA certificate (Federal Common Policy CA) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when encountering instances of a Federal PKI CA-issued certificate.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools for federal devices.
 This announcement will be updated with new information and procedures as soon as they are available.
 ---

 Upcoming changes regarding Microsoft's Trusted Root Program could impact your agency.
 The Federal PKI Policy Authority has requested that Microsoft **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL).